 Women of the American Revolution - Anna Maria Lane

-The American Revolution wasn’t fought only on the battlefields.
-It was also fought on the home front.
-While their men were away, many quiet and capable women took on the role of head of household and managed farms and plantations.
-Others made homespun cloth and boycotted tea in protest against the taxes imposed by the English Parliament.
-And still others chose to follow their men into war.
+The American Revolution was not fought solely by men on the battlefields.
+It was fought on the home front as well.
+While their husbands and sons were away, many women stepped out of the traditional role of 18th-century wife and mother to become heads of households and manage their farms and plantations.
+Others supported the cause by fundraising, making homespun cloth rather than buying English imports, and boycotting tea to protest unfair taxation.
+Still, others chose to support their men directly and followed them into war.

 This story is about one such woman.
 Her name was Anna Maria Lane.

 There is precious little known about Anna Maria’s early life.
 She may have been born in the 1750s and hailed from New England, possibly New Hampshire.
 Like many girls of her generation, Anna Maria may have been taught to read but possibly not how to write.
 At the time it was generally felt a woman needed little education beyond the ability to read the Bible to her children.

 When she came of age, she was courted by John Lane, and they married in 1776.